mrgill92/number-guessing-game/README.md

 # Number Guessing Game

-A simple number guessing game made with HTML, CSS and JavaScript
+A simple number guessing game made with HTML, CSS and JavaScript.

 ## Instructions